 The only problems the fax machine has with security is that you might end up sending your document to the wrong person by mistake.
 This shouldn’t be an issue if you’re sending business-related documents, but it can be annoying.

 You might also dislike all the documents sent to you via fax and find them hard to organize.
+By faxing online however, you can store your fax in the cloud rather than having to print a hard copy.

 While the fax machine might seem to be antiquated and old school, the fact remains that this machine is one of the most secure methods offices have for sending documents back and forth.
 They can’t be hacked and don’t have issues with viruses like emails do.